milan-miscevic/cv/docs/index.md

 Development and administration of the transaction processing system, development of software for POS terminals.

-Technologies: Java, PHP, Linux, PL/SQL, C#, SVN, SQLite, SOAP, Delphi.
+Technologies: Java, PHP, PL/SQL, C#, SQLite, SOAP, Delphi.

 ### PHP Developer at Gimnazija Banja Luka (Bosnia and Herzegovina)